ManiGit93/File_organizer_Web/README.md

-# 📝 Smart To-Do List Web Application
+# 📁 File Organizer Web Application

-A full-stack **To-Do List web application** built using **Python and Flask**, featuring task management, database storage, automation, and web scraping.
-This project demonstrates real-world backend development skills and best practices using Git and GitHub.
+A **File Organizer Web Application** built using **Python and Flask** that helps users automatically organize files into folders based on file type.
+This project demonstrates backend logic, file handling, automation concepts, and web development using Flask.

 ---

 ## 🚀 Features

-- ➕ Add new tasks
-- 🗑️ Delete existing tasks
-- 💾 Persistent storage using SQLite
+- 📂 Upload files through a web interface
+- 🗂️ Automatically organize files by extension (Documents, Images, Videos, etc.)
+- 🔄 Move files into categorized folders
-- 🌐 Web interface using Flask & HTML
+- 🌐 Web-based UI using Flask
-- 🎨 Responsive UI with Bootstrap & CSS
-- 🤖 Automated daily task insertion using scheduling
-- 🔍 Web scraping using BeautifulSoup & Requests
+- 🧠 Clean and simple project structure
 - 🔧 Version control using Git & GitHub

 ---